 4. Submission: Digital images may be sent by e-mail

 to Zandra using email@example.com Photographs

-on CD may be brought to the September plant sale or
+on USB stick may be brought to the September plant sale or

 mailed to: Zandra Bainas 7 Solva Drive, Ottawa, ON,

-5. Judging: A panel of judges appointed by the OVRGHS Executive will
+5. Judging: A judge or judges appointed by the OVRGHS Executive will

 carefully screen all entries.
 Winning entrants will be notified in November